zazrashima/sample-galen-tests/README.md

 - On either Command Line (Windows) or Terminal (macOS/ Linux), execute maven command to run tests: `mvn clean test`.
 It will execute all tests at the same time

 ## Acknowledgement
-[webdrivermanager](https://github.com/bonigarcia/webdrivermanager) to help initalizinng the latest version of Selenium WebDriver
+[webdrivermanager](https://github.com/bonigarcia/webdrivermanager) to help initializing the latest version of Selenium WebDriver